 BTEC Foundation Diploma Art and Design

-What is the BTEC Foundation Diploma in Art and Design?
+What is the Foundation Diploma in Art & Design?

 A Foundation Diploma is a 1-year practical and creative vocational course.
 The course is diagnostic in approach, enabling students to explore a wide range of specialist areas before deciding on a future direction within the subject.
 Students find this course exciting challenging and rewarding.
 If you are interested in a creative and commercial career and are interested in the art and design world this could be the course for you.

 View our video of student work below:

 An interview is required before you can enrol on this course.

 The year is structured into 3 stages:

 A broad introduction providing you with new processes and techniques, through projects that build on A level experience.
 Intensive 1 and 2 week projects are designed to challenge your preconceptions of Art and Design, encouraging experimentation and ambition.